IKromans/IKromans/README.md

 ### Hi there 👋, I am Imants!
 ### I am from Latvia!
-I've got several years of experience working as dental tech, mostly manufactured prosthesis by CAD/CAM 3D modelling and milling or 3D printing.
-I really enjoy helping people, learn new stuff and getting things to work properly and to help others  is awesome feeling! 👨‍💻
+I've got several years of experience working as a dental tech, mostly manufacturing prostheses by CAD/CAM 3D modeling and milling or 3D printing.
+I really enjoy helping people, learning new stuff, and getting things to work properly, and helping others is an awesome feeling!
+Now I feel it's time to change something, and add more value to myself by creating software to help others move forward.👨‍💻

 🧰 Toolbox